wenzel-lab/syringe-pumps-and-controller/README.md

 Our primary goal with these enhancements is to make this exceptional Open-Source Syringe Pump design more accessible, adaptable, and user-friendly, thus extending its potential use within the broader community.

 Enjoy building and using your improved Open-Source Syringe Pump!
-We look forward to hearing about your experiences and any further improvements you might make.
+We look forward to hearing about your experiences and any further improvements you might make - please use GitHub issues for this purpose.

 [Link to OnShape CAD files of printable syring pump parts](https://cad.onshape.com/documents/20c077b452e92115525d4fed/w/71118f46b0924c1bb22b1150/e/9d30ca00efa721d242d78d3f?renderMode=0&uiState=64bd5f2a8bef574246b008b9)

 [Link to OnShape CAD files of the printable controller enclosure](https://cad.onshape.com/documents/24a5022fafc4edd0c24874dd/w/35c6569cda7c2fa4439727d4/e/9dbcdcaba091e21e6a91c62c?renderMode=0&uiState=64bd5f3f0aa451311c1bb6ad)

 Link to GitBuilding documentation